hagrid-the-developer/tilraunir/python/brian2/README.md

 * multiple-neurons.py:

-  * Spikes and firing rate for various indexes and v0_max values:
+  * Spikes and firing rate for various indexes and `v0` values:
 <img src="images/multiple-neurons_firing-rate.png" width=100%>

-  * Graph of V for neurons with various indexes:
+  * Graph of `V` for neurons with different indexes:
 <img src="images/multiple-neurons_v.png" width=100%>

 * stochastic-neuron.py:

-  * Spikes and firing rate for various indexes and v0_max values:
+  * Spikes and firing rate for various indexes and `v0` values:
 <img src="images/stochastic-neurons_firing-rate.png" width=100%>

-  * Graph of V for neurons with various indexes:
+  * Graph of `V` for neurons with different indexes:
 <img src="images/stochastic-neurons_v.png" width=100%>

-As one can see, firing rate is non-zero for v0 < 1 and even neuron 0 has some non-zero values for V (but it has no spikes).
-This is because stochasti deffirential was added to the equations.
+As one can see, firing rate is non-zero for `v0 < 1` and even neuron `0` has some non-zero values for `V` (but it has no spikes).
+This is because stochastic deffirential was added to the equations.